AdamTuraj/amari.py/README.rst

    :target: https://pypi.org/project/amaripy/
    :alt: PyPi library Python versions

-Amaripy is an async, easy to use API wrapper for the AmariBot and a fork of amari.py.
+Amari.py is an async, easy to use API wrapper for the AmariBot.

 Installation
 ------------